mdref/mdref-http/http/Message.md

 * protected string $requestUrl = ""
   The request url if the message is of type request.
 * protected string $responseStatus = ""
-  The respose status phrase if the message is of type response.
+  The response status phrase if the message is of type response.
 * protected int $responseCode = 0
   The response code if the message is of type response.
 * protected string $httpVersion = NULL